-You can try to stop teens from sexting, but the research tells us that around a third of 16- and 17-year olds will do it anyways.
-While most teen sexting is consensual, around 10-20% of sexters have experienced a privacy violation or some other kind of harm.
+You can try to stop teens from sexting, but the research tells us that around a third of 16- and 17-year olds will do it anyways, and many will also do it when the get older.
+In most studies of young adults, well over half say that they sext.

 Consider that your teen might be the perpetrator, victim, or bystander to that kind of harm.
 If the only thing you’ve said to them is “don’t sext,” you’ve missed an opportunity to help them develop the tools to deal with those situations.

 - Focus on trying to make sure the teens in your care don’t perpetrate sexual privacy violations.